NetickNetworking/NetickDocumentation/articles/5-remote-procedure-call.md

 ## Nickname OnChanged
-Then, we're going to use OnChanged callback for our Nickname:
+Then, we're going to use an OnChanged callback for our Nickname:

 ```cs
 public class PlayerCharacterNametag : NetworkBehaviour